LesFruitsDefendus/saskatoon-ng/doc/overview.md

     - *__core members / admins__*: who have full access to the system and records, and can grant/revoke access and permission.
 - **properties / locations & fruit trees**: where and what to harvest.
 One property may have multiple types of fruit trees, and one type of fruit trees may have multiple harvests each year.
 - **beneficiary organizations**: external recipients of fruits.
 A portion of the harvest can be donated to local communities.
-- **harvests & participation requests**: Each harvest record contains various info, e.g. date & time, location, yield of each type of fruits, participants, how the fruits were distributed, and etc.
+- **harvests & participation requests**: Each harvest record contains various info, e.g. date & time, location, yield of each type of fruits, participants, how the fruits were distributed, etc.
 - **equipments**: tools that pick leaders can borrow for harvests, e.g. ladders, bikes, scales, and etc.

 ## Facilitating harvests